NeuroNetMem/PowerPixelsPipeline/README.md

 *Recommended parameters for Kilosort 2.5 and 3 are provided in the spikesorter_param_files folder, you can change these if you want but bear in mind that, because they come with the repository, they will be overwritten when you pull any new changes from the repo.*

 ## Folder structure
 The pipeline is in principle agnostic to how your data is organized at a high level.
 The session folder can have any name and can be located anywhere in your top level data directory.
 However, each session folder does need to abide by some formatting requirements.
-Inside each session folder there needs to be a raw_ephys_data folder in which there are several folders for the different probes (named probe00, probe01, etc), these folders should be the output folders of SpikeGLX.
+Inside each session folder there needs to be a raw_ephys_data folder in which should be the output folder of SpikeGLX or OpenEphys.
 For the pipeline to find which session folder to process you need to create a process_me.flag file and put it in the session folder.
 ```
 ├── session_folder
 |   ├── raw_ephys_data
-|   |   ├── probe00
-|   |   ├── probe01
 └── process_me.flag
 ```
 To facilitate the process you can run the helper function `python PowerPixelsPipeline\prepare_sessions.py` which creates the folders and flags for you (optional).